chapel-lang/chapel/doc/sphinx/source/language/evolution.rst

         proc getFoo() ref { ... }

-The '``var``' as a return intent is deprecated and generates a warning for the current release, after which it will be removed.
+The ``var`` as a return intent is deprecated and generates a warning for the current release, after which it will be removed.